 The presence of poison ivy (Toxicodendron radicans) on your property is no laughing matter.
 A few lucky people suffer no ill effects, but most people react to accidental skin contact with this perennial vine by developing an itchy, painful rash.
 For those with pronounced allergies, the effects can even be life-threatening if they come anywhere near it.
+Even if your pet doesn't react to these poisonous plants, they can spread it to you.
 This is a weed that is too risky to leave around, and even the most devoted organic gardeners often resort to chemical weed killers as the best way to remove this menace.
 The saying goes: "Leaflets three, let them be," but if this itchy vine invades your garden, it is not so easy to ignore it; you are better off just removing poison ivy altogether.

 When to Remove Poison Ivy